Abstract analogues of flux as symplectic invariants: Families of objects

 such that $g^{\mathit{mod}} = \Gamma^{\mathit{mod}}(g)$ has only two nontrivial components

 These are given by

 There is a restriction map from the Hochschild complex of $A^{\mathit{mod}}$ to that of its full subcategory $A^{\mathit{perf}}$.
-One can accordingly restrict \eqref{eq:gamma-for-modules} and get a map $\Gamma^{\mathit{perf}}$, which is of course defined by the same formulae.
+One can accordingly restrict \eqref{eq:gamma-for-modules} and get a map $\Gamma^{\mathit{perf}}$.
 Another manifestation of derived invariance of Hochschild cohomology says that $\Gamma^{\mathit{perf}}$ is a quasi-isomorphism.
 Next, $A^{\mathit{perf}}$ contains a full subcategory quasi-isomorphic to $A^{\mathit{tw}}$, and by restriction and the argument from \eqref{eq:functoriality}, one gets a further map from the Hochschild cohomology of $A^{\mathit{perf}}$ to that of $A^{\mathit{tw}}$.
 The situation can be summarized in the commutative diagram

-where the vertical arrows are restriction type maps.
+where the vertical arrows are restriction maps.
 Other than derived invariance (which we will not discuss further, but see \cite[Section 5.4]{keller06}), the only nontrivial point in this diagram is that the map $\Gamma^{\mathit{mod}}$ is compatible with restriction.
 To understand that, we have to look at \eqref{eq:functoriality} for the Yoneda embedding:

 Take $g \in \mathit{CC}(A,A)$, and consider its image under the first map in \eqref{eq:yoneda-functoriality}.
 For simplicity let's look only at the constant term of this, which consists of an endomorphism $b \in \mathit{hom}_{A^{\mathit{mod}}}(Y^{\mathit{yon}},Y^{\mathit{yon}})$ for each $Y$, given by